Avado Documentation

 Teku now offers a Zero Sync mode that supports validation from a backup Beacon Chain provided by AVADO.
 Enabling Zero Sync eliminates the need to wait for your Execution Client to sync initially and reduces downtime in case of errors or maintenance.

 The Zero Sync mode is not enabled by default.
-You can enable it by setting the MODE parameter to zerosync in the Management Page of Teku.
+You can enable it by setting the MODE parameter to zerosync in the of Teku.

 1. Navigate to the Management Page of Teku.
 You can do this by:

-• Clicking the Manage Package button immediately upon installing Teku; or equivalently,
+• Clicking the button immediately upon installing Teku; or equivalently,

-• Navigating to My Dapps menu, then clicking the Manage button on the Teku Consensus Client line.
+• Navigating to My Dapps menu, then clicking the button on the Teku Consensus Client line.

 1. Locate the section called "Environment Variables".